-2.12 Fault detection circuitry, contained in the Low-Speed Interface card transmit and receive circuitry, monitors the presence of data/timing activity, timing phase lock, and Tl/TlC input/output levels.

-2.13 All fault and status information is reported via the data bus to the Control MPU.
+- D. Alarms - 2.12 Fault detection circuitry, contained in the Low-Speed Interface card transmit and receive circuitry, monitors the presence of data/timing activity, timing phase lock, and Tl/TlC input/output levels. - 2.13 All fault and status information is reported via the data bus to the Control MPU.
 This information is processed and illuminates a fault LED(s) only on a suspected circuit card(s), such as the Low-Speed Interface card.
-Sympathetic alarm conditions are suppressed on down-line circuits.

-2.14 Transmit and receive activity, and phase-locked detectors monitor the data and timing activity of the DS-1 and DS-2 data channels.
+Sympathetic alarm conditions are suppressed on down-line circuits. - 2.14 Transmit and receive activity, and phase-locked detectors monitor the data and timing activity of the DS-1 and DS-2 data channels.
 In the absence of incoming transmit data, the Control MPU illuminates an INPUT status fault indicator.
-Also, if a BPV (Bipolar Violation) error rate on any Low-Speed input reaches 10 consecutive error-seconds (corresponding to an error rate of approximately 10^{-6} on a DS-1 input or 10^{-7} on a DS-1C input), the MPU will cause the INPUT status LED to illuminate intermittently.
-This action by the MPU will cease when the timing cycle produces no error-seconds.
+Also, if a BPV (Bipolar Violation) error rate on any Low-Speed input reaches

-2.15 Transmit and receive frame detection circuits monitor the outgoing and incoming DS-2 data channel for the presence of the required DS-2 masterframe format necessary for far-end demultiplexing.
-PLL (Phase-Locked Loop) detectors within the T1/T1C input and output circuitry examine timing phase lock between external line timing and internally generated master clock timing.
+- 10 consecutive error-seconds (corresponding to an error rate of approximately 10-6 on a DS-1 and DS-1C input), the MPU will cause the INPUT status LED to blink at one-second intervals.
+This action by the MPU will cease when the timing cycle produces no error-seconds. - 2.15 Transmit and receive frame detection circuits monitor the outgoing and incoming DS-2 data channel for the presence of the required DS-2 masterframe format necessary for far-end demultiplexing.
+PLL (Phase-Locked Loop) detectors within the T1/T1C input and output circuitry examine timing phase lock between external line timing and internally generated master clock timing. - 2.16 TABLE B lists the identity and function of the fault LED and status indicators mounted on the front of the Low-Speed Interface card.
+TABLE B also lists the identity and function of the four front-mounted test jacks on the card.